 _id field of a document behaves in the

-same way as any other field of the document during queries,
+same way as any other fields of the document during queries,

-except that its value cannot change once inserted to the
+except that its value cannot be changed once it has been

-the primary key of the collection (using stored generated
+used as the primary key of the collection

-columns).
-It is possible to override the automatic generation
+.
+It is possible to override the automatic generation of

 _id value.
 The generated